 Whether you’re just starting puberty, you’re mid-way through your reproductive years or you’re in the depths of perimenopause, there are key nutritional foundations to support your hormones.

-Proteins are important for so many biological processes in the body, including making hormones.
-Aim for one palm-sized piece with each meal or 1x serving of a wholefood protein powder like Purition.
+- Plate up the protein: Proteins are important for so many biological processes in the body, including making hormones.
+Aim for one palm-sized piece with each meal or 1x serving of a wholefood protein blend like Purition.

 The female journey